Bursitis

 • Lose weight if appropriate.

-You may need to see your doctor if your bursitis is caused by an infection, as antibiotics are needed to treat that.
+You may need to see your healthcare provider if your bursitis is caused by an infection, as antibiotics are needed to treat that.

 See your healthcare provider if you experience the following: